The64thGamer/cheeseepedia/content/wiki/cyberamic-3-stage.md

 #### Stage Left (Chuck E. Cheese)

-Stage Right features Chuck E Cheese (Cyberamic)|Chuck E. Cheese with the star from Spokane's 2-Stage behind him and a TV next to him, there is also the neon sign reading 'Chuck E. Cheese' in his signature from Spokane's 2-Stage on top of the TV.
+Stage Right features Chuck E. Cheese (Cyberamic)|Chuck E. Cheese with the star from Spokane's 2-Stage behind him and a TV next to him, there is also the neon sign reading 'Chuck E. Cheese' in his signature from Spokane's 2-Stage on top of the TV.
 The rain curtain that is normally on the 3-Stage is not on Lynwood's stage.

 #### Center Stage (Helen Henny, Mr. Munch, Jasper T. Jowls)